DragonPlayerX/FriendLocations/README.md

 - Shows Instance Type, Region and Publish State of the worlds
 - UI Color can be auto adjusted to the rest of VRChat UI
 - Borders can be showed around players to see them better
+- API Informations are available

+Most things can be enabled/disabled in the MelonPreferences or with UIExpansionKit.

 The button to access the menu is on the social page at the top of screen.

-API Informations can be disabled in the MelonPreferences or with UIExpansionKit.

 ---